CREEK WOOD HIGH SCHOOL

 Creek Wood Welding has been in operation since 2015 now preparing students for tomorrow’s workforce.
 We offer a number of certifications and other postsecondary opportunities.
 We start the year of Welding I in the classroom learning safety then blueprint reading along with welding symbol identification.
 After we have a grasp on safety and how to set up a project through reading blueprints and problem solving we begin working with the SMAW (shield metal arc welding) process.
 While we are learning SMAW a lot of the basics of welding are covered however as we move to more advanced processes through the 3-year course we continue to learn more techniques applicable to each particular process.
 We work both in the welding booths and on real-life projects to prepare the student to be a well-balanced welding fabricator.
 We finish the Welding 1 year off with a welding bend test and some basic inspection training for sound weld beads.
 In Welding 2 we start the year off with a refresher course of safety and then we move into Gas Metal Arc Welding (GMAW) and Flux Core Arc Welding (FCAW).
 We finish up with some Gas Tungsten Arc Welding (GTAW).

-"In both Welding I and Welding II, we strive to not only teach the principles of welding but also the values of being a hard-working, reliable, and honest employee ready for the next step in the student’s life."
+"In the welding program at CWHS, we strive to not only teach the principles of welding but also the values of being a hard-working, reliable, and honest employee ready for the next step in the student’s life."

 -Vance Hardin